gstlearn/gstlearn/python/README.md

 git pull
 ````

-2. Then, these instructions will compile and install the *gstlearn* Python package in your usual Python *site-packages* directory.
+2. Then, these instructions will compile and install the *gstlearn* Python package in your usual Python *site-packages* directory

 #### GCC, Clang, ...